MAS9

 Separate Buyer’s Information

-Distinguish between decision maker (parent) and participant (child) data fields
+Distinguish between decision maker (parent) and participant (child) data fields, preventing data duplication and ensuring accurate payment attribution.

 Result & Learnings